Firceall: Details

-Under the Plantations of Ireland Firceall was broken up into the Baronies of Eglish, Ballyboy and Ballycowen and these were located in the then newly formed King's County which later became known as County Offaly (named after ancient territory of Uí Failghe) following Irish independence.
+Under the Plantations of Ireland Firceall was broken up into the Baronies of Eglish, Ballyboy and Ballycowen and these were located in the then newly formed King's County which later became known as County Offaly (named after the ancient territory of Uí Failghe) following Irish independence.

-During its existence Firceall was the location of a number of ancient abbeys and castles.
+During its existence, Firceall was the location of a number of ancient abbeys and castles.
 The church at Lynally (near Tullamore) formed the parish church until the foundation of parish churches at Rahan, Killoughey, Ballyboy, Drumcullen and Eglish.
 A number of known ancient abbeys were located at Drumcullen, Killyon, Kilcormac & Rahan.